dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.29 - Object grid Wrap land ](/2022/07/15/threejs-examples-object-grid-wrap-land/)

 Continuing with my object grid wrap module I made this additional example in which I am building on top of the module with additional code that sets up a grid in a way in which I have something that looks like land.
+The object grid wrap module is another threejs example here that I made where I create a collection of source objects, and then have a grid of objects that is created by cloning these source objects in a tile by tile basic in an over all 2d grid.

 ### [ 2.30 - Mutate a plane ](/2021/06/11/threejs-examples-plane-mutate/)